hemicharly/flutter-docker/README.md

     * in terminal host execute: `make permission`
         * **note**: the container terminal will open, in mode root

-    * in container terminal: `chown developer /dev/kvm`
+    * in container terminal: `chown developer:developer /dev/kvm`
     * in container terminal: `exit`